larsandreae/Coursera_Capstone/Capstone Project Report (1).md

 1. the "common data scientist"
   * to decide whether he/she wants to use Foursquare for comparing cities in Germany
-  * ... or to limit his/her comparison to cities with specific population size or location
+  * ... or to limit his/her comparison to (clusters of) cities with specific properties (population size, location, venues,...)

 2. the "Foursquare advertising team"
   * to select cities in which to promote the usage of Foursquare